How do I know when it is time to see a therapist?

 How does therapy work?

 Therapy is an opportunity to help organize your thoughts, feelings, and emotions in order to more effectively navigate your life.
-To put it simply, our goal is to assist you in gaining useful skills to successfully manage the challenges in your life.
+To put it simply, my goal is to assist you in gaining useful skills to successfully manage the challenges in your life.
 Therapy will look different for each individual depending on the therapist, presenting problems, goals, etc..

 How will I know which therapist is right for me?